RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 > * Flux residue - On the backside of the PCB there are some old flux residue from a hand soldering of R27
 >
 > * Ceramic capacitor and thermal paste - The ceramic capacitor C54 is leaning towards the VIC-II chip.
 Also the thermal paste on the VIC-II is dried out and is spilled over the pins
+>
+> * Datasette port - The datasette port is heavily oxidized

 [![Back to TOC](https://img.shields.io/badge/TOC-grey?style=plastic)](#table-of-contents)